ChenJunjie0906/SanzhenQ-A/README.md

-# Jin Sanzhen Acupuncture Knowledge Graph And Intelligent QA System
+# Jin Sanzhen Acupuncture Knowledge Graph Construction and QA System Code Framework

 > This README is intended for direct inclusion in your repository.
 The following is the **English version** corresponding to your current Chinese text, with an additional description of the **QA module (`QA_system.py`)**.